git-disl/Lockdown/README.md

 * TorchVision

 ## Data  preparation
-Dataset Fasionmnist and CIFAR10/100 will be automatically downloaded with TorchVision.
+Dataset FashionMnist and CIFAR10/100 will be automatically downloaded with TorchVision.

 ## Command to run
 The following code run lockdown in its default setting